marius-florea/marius-florea/README.md

 - ⚡ Fun fact: ...
 -->

-I’m currently working on a Text Summarization Project, the repo is not public at the moment.<br/>
+I’m currently working on a Text Summarization/Information Extraction Project, the repo is not public at the moment.<br/>
 The app reads news articles, parses them and summarizes them.<br/>
 Tying to add some solution involving graphs to the project, this is done aside from the summarization itself, to offer some visual insight into the information extracted from the article.<br/>